gomson/vicsydev/consing_forth.md

 ```

 ### setf
 The beauty of ```setf``` is that it untangles specifying a place from setting its value.
 If you still can't see it; imagine writing a generic function that can set indexes in arrays and replace tails of lists in any other language; then add fields in structs and keys in hash tables; ```setf``` allows you to pull tricks like that without missing a beat; and on top of that you can hook your own places into the protocol.
-Lifoo provides a comparable ```set``` word that sets values for any place that's hooked in.
+Lifoo provides a comparable ```set``` word that sets values for any preceding stack cell that's hooked in.

 ```
 Lifoo> #(1 2 3) 1 nth 4 set drop